 Find Angel Investors That Match Your MVP, MMP or MLP

 However, don’t just try and pitch your idea to any angel investor.
 Try and find one that is within your niche.
-An investor is more likely to invest in your product if they have expertise in that subject area.
+An investor is more expected to invest in your product if they have expertise in that subject area.

 Develop a Go To Market Strategy

-We talk about the importance of developing a Go-To-Market strategy here.
-Creating a Go-To-Market strategy is going to help launch your minimal marketable product.
+We talk about the importance of developing a Go-To-Market strategy for companies here.
+Creating a Go-To-Market strategy is going to help launch your minimum marketable product.
 This release is critical in the preliminary stages of your product development.

 MLP Vs. MVP Vs. MMP Summary

-There are a platitude of variations to choose from when deciding what to do with your MVP, MLP or MMP.
-Each has its respective advantages and disadvantages, depending on your product development goals.
-Whether you’re looking to raise money, create customer loyalty, or test assumptions with basic functionality, there is a minimum version of your product that you can use.
-Whichever you chose, keep in mind that the ultimate goal is to benefit the user and learn as much as you can about your product for the best chance of sustained success.
+Whichever you chose, keep in mind that the ultimate goal of any project is to benefit the user and learn as much as you can about your product for the best chance of developing sustained success.